jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 involves implementing the language from scratch: everything that you need in a language has to be developed, no concessions are made.
 Its characteristics are tailored specifically to the problem domain.
-However, the drawback to this approach is that it is very costly, as a result standalone DSLs are rarely developed.
+However, the drawback to this approach is that it is very costly to develop and maintain, as a result standalone DSLs are developed when absolutely needed.

 Embedded DSLs are implemented by extending a GPL, this approach uses the existing language constructs to build the language.
-They share the generic features of the base language thus the embedded DSL offer addition power of its base GPL as well as their domain specific expressive power.
-Embedded DSLs often extends functional languages - features part of this class of languages such as higher order functions, monads, algebraic data types makes the develop of embedded DSL much easier.
+They share the generic features of the base language thus the embedded DSL offer the addition power of its base GPL as well as their domain specific expressivity.
+Embedded DSLs often extends functional languages - features that is part of this class of languages such as higher order functions, monads, algebraic data types makes the develop of embedded DSL much easier.